Philip Alston (counterfeiter): Tennessee, Kentucky, and Cave-In-Rock

 Around 1783 or, at least, by the summer of 1784, Alston moved northwest from Natchez.
 He settled in what is now Logan County, Kentucky, in the western part of the state, where he built Alston's Station, or fort, near the Red River.
 It was downstream of the mouth of the Big Whippoorwill.
 He farmed in the summer of 1784 and manufactured salt at Moate's Lick that autumn, assisted by old John Stuart.
 "He traded his salt for skins and then traded the skins off at Natchez or the Eastern States for goods, and he also, became the first merchant.
 Shortly afterwards, he and James Dromgoole did business together".
 In 1795, the settlers around Alston's Station included Jesse and William Green, Dromgoole (also spelled Drumgole), and Stuart and Matthew McClean.

 Alexander Finley, in his book The History of Russellville and Logan County, Ky (1876), described Alston and his activities: "He fled from Natchez to Kentucky and settled in Logan County, where he established a salt works and store at Moat's Lick.
 While running these he managed the Cedar House, a tavern near Russellville.
 He also farmed, preached, and taught school, and incidentally "flooded the country with spurious money."
 Thus he became, not only the first farmer, manufacturer, and exchange, but he established the first depot of exchange and the first bank, and also the first mint in western Kentucky."

 In 1786, Alston began counterfeiting again.
-Alston and Drumgole celebrated Independence Day that year by stealing his former slave King, who had been sold by Spanish authorities from Alston's estate after he fled Natchez earlier in the decade.
+Alston and Drumgole celebrated Independence Day that year by kidnapping his former enslaved person, King, who had been sold by Spanish authorities from Alston's estate after he fled Natchez earlier in the decade.
 Spanish records from Natchez listed Alston as the "robber".

 Alston got into trouble for counterfeiting in Logan County, Kentucky, and was banished.
 In 1789, he moved to the area of Alston's Creek, in northern Logan County but, did not remain there long.
 Fearing for his safety, Alston moved around often over the next two years.
 First, he went to Alston's Lick, now in Muhlenberg County, and shortly thereafter, to Livingston County and finally, to Henderson County, all in western Kentucky.
 In 1790 he crossed the Ohio River to the north into Illinois.

 In 1790, Alston was at Cave-in-Rock, Illinois, then a part of Knox County, Northwest Territory, with Duff.
 Finley wrote that Alston became a "fast friend and disciple of the notorious counterfeiter, Sturdevant".
 But historian Otto A. Rothert said that Roswell or "Bloody Jack" Sturdivant did not arrive at Cave-in-Rock for at least another generation.
 "Duff the Counterfeiter", considered notorious during the 1790s, is believed to be the same man who was associated with Alston.
 According to Finley, Alston soon moved back to Tennessee and from there to Natchez, picking up with former associates.